timkahlke/BASTA/README.md

 # BASTA
 BAsic Sequence Taxonomy Annotation

 As the name implies, BASTA assigns taxonomies to sequences or groups of sequences based on the Last Common Ancestor (LCA) of best blast or diamond hits.
-Taxonomies are inferred from NCBI taxonomies.
+Taxonomies are inferred from NCBI taxonomies based on a 7 level taxonomy.

 # Requirements